-This approach is essential because national level would not be attainable unless the structural factors, including international factors, are addressed.
+This approach is essential because the formulation of laudable goals at the port is very high; in the case of rice, national level would not be attainable unless the structural factors, including international factors, are addressed.
 Similarly, developing countries require international cooperation in finance, technology transfer and capacity building (the means of implementation) if they are to achieve the goals in these issues.